04 Euphemia

 Mittens had slowed his pace so that he could join us.
 He asked, “Who wore this perfume first, you or your sister?”

-The question flustered Euphemia, as if she sensed that it could incriminate her, but she did not know how.
+The question flustered Euphemia, as if she sensed that her answer could incriminate her, but was uncertain how.
 She replied, “Tulip discovered it.
 But we’ve both been wearing it for years.”
 With these words she raced ahead, her head low to the ground.

 Moments later we arrived at our destination, the Café Gauche.
-The joint had retro stylings: posters of primate females with veils, gloves, and that sort of thing.
+The joint had retro-primate stylings: posters of human females with veils, gloves, a Jackie-O triptych, and that sort of thing.
 Euphemia fit right in with the hip, bohemian crowd.
-Mittens and I did not, but no one was fussed.
+Mittens and I certainly did not, but no one was fussed.
+This was a crowd wide-open to diversity.

 We settled onto a divan near a window.
 I let Mittens take the conversational lead: after all, both he and Euphemia were felines.
 I expected the Cat Detective to begin with questions relating to Tulip.
 Instead he said, in a gracious but insinuating way, “Tell us about Tulip’s tom-friend, Trouble.”

 Euphemia groomed her paws before replying.
 The less cats hurry, the more they care, I thought.
 Tulip’s sister finally spoke, “Trouble was feral from birth.
 I don’t say that he was born wild because he wasn’t – he was born indoors, at dawn, to a domesticated mother.
-However, he became feral, along with his mother and five litter-mates when he was one day old, and did not sleep indoors again until he was an adult.
+However, his mother died two weeks later, and he became feral, along with his five litter-mates.
+He did not sleep indoors again until he was an adult.

 “Which was?”